-Low-TOC sediments have high BIT index values and low TOC-normalized concentrations for brGDGTs and, to a larger extent, iGDGTs (Fig. 5).
-This is similar to results from TOC-rich turbidites that are affected by post-depositional oxidation (e.g. Huguet et al., 2008; Lengger et al., 2013).
-This was explained by preferential preservation of soil-derived brGDGTs over marine-derived iGDGTs upon post-depositional oxidation of the turbidites.
-For the Wunstorf section, the marls and limestones represent depositional phases during which the water column and pore waters of surface sediments contained relatively high concentrations of oxygen, as is evident from bioturbation, low TOC content (Fig. 2b), and low levels of redox-sensitive trace elements (Hetzel et al., 2011).
+Low TOC sediments have high BIT index values and low TOC-normalized concentrations for brGDGTs and, to a larger extent, iGDGTs (Fig. 5).
+This is similar to results from TOC-rich turbidites that are affected by postdepositional oxidation (e.g., Huguet et al., 2008; Lengger et al., 2013).
+This is explained by preferential preservation of soil-derived brGDGTs over marine-derived iGDGTs upon post-depositional oxidation of the turbidites.
+For the Wunstorf section, the marls and limestones represent depositional phases during which the water column and pore waters of surface sediments contained relatively high concentrations of oxygen, as is evident from bioturbation, low TOC content (Fig. 2b) and low levels of redox-sensitive trace elements (Hetzel et al., 2011).
 Diagenetic effects caused by the oxidation of biomarkers in the water column and pore waters most likely played a substantial role in this depositional setting.
-Preferential preservation of brGDGTs is therefore likely responsible for the observed pattern in the BIT-index.
-Although Lengger et al. (2013) did not find a bias in TEX86 values for sediments that suffered post-depositional oxidation, other studies have shown that there can be a considerable post-depositional oxidation effect on TEX86 values and thus the paleo-SST reconstructions derived from it (e.g. Huguet et al., 2009).
-The lin-
+Preferential preservation of brGDGTs is therefore likely responsible for the observed pattern in the BIT index.
+Although Lengger et al. (2013) did not find a bias in TEX86 values for sediments that suffered post-depositional oxidation, other studies have shown that there can be a considerable postdepositional oxidation effect on TEX86 values and thus the paleo-SST reconstructions derived from it (e.g., Huguet et al., 2009).
+The linear correlation between TEX86 and BIT index values for the analyzed sediments of the Wunstorf core is in line with the latter.